cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 using a cryptographically secure pseudorandom number generator (CSPRNG); see
 {{?RFC4086}} for additional guidance on the generation of random numbers.

-Let B be a generator, or distiguished element, of G, a finite group of with order l, a large prime.
+Let `B` be a generator, or distiguished element, of `G`, a finite group of with order `l`, a large prime.
 Throughout this document, and in practice, we assume this group to be instantiated as an arbitrary abstraction of an elliptic curve subgroup, defined over a finite field; however, that does not restrict an implementation from instantiating FROST signatures over other groups, provided their order be prime.

 We denote group elements with capital Roman letters, and scalars with lower-cased Roman letters.
-We use + to denote the group operation, and - to denote inversion.
-We use * to denote multiplication of a scalar by a group element, that is, the group element added to itself in succession a number of times equal to the value of the scalar.
-Let SUM(START, END){TERMS} denote the summation from START to END (inclusive) of TERMS, e.g. SUM(N=0, 3){2N} is equal to 2*(1+2+3)=12.
-Let PROD(START, END){TERMS} denote the product from START to END of TERMS in similar manner.
-Testing equality between two group elements is denoted as ?=, where it is assumed that the elements are in some canonical, serialised form.
+We use `+` to denote the group operation, and `-` to denote inversion.
+We use `*` to denote multiplication of a scalar by a group element, that is, the group element added to itself in succession a number of times equal to the value of the scalar.
+Testing equality between two group elements is denoted as `?=`, where it is assumed that the elements are in some canonical, serialised form.

 # Cryptographic Dependencies